CSemnacher/arctic-training-1/README.md

 # arctic-training
-Tetsing repository for the Arctic Fata Training.
+Testing repository for the Arctic Data Training.